adamaviv/ic220-s19/units/unit_05.md

 We find that this series of bits is "Navy."

-Data is the bits, but it's how we interpret it and the encodings that matters.
-In this unit, we will explore different arithmetic encodings of data, how to manipulate (e.g., add/sub/mul) those encodings using boolean logic, and how this is accomplished as part of the CPU.
+Data is the bits, but it's how we interpret it and the encoding that matters.
+In this unit, we will explore different arithmetic encoding of data, how to manipulate (e.g., add/sub/mul) those encoding using Boolean logic, and how this is accomplished as part of the CPU.

 ## Integer Numeric Representations

 As shown, bits by themselves have no inherit meaning.
 It's up to us to interpret them based on an agreed upon convention.
-We shoudld already have a pretty good sense of how to represent positive numbers in binary, or better, how to interpret binary as positive numbers.
+We should already have a pretty good sense of how to represent positive numbers in binary, or better, how to interpret binary as positive numbers.